paulbaumgarten/book-of-problems/Cubes of prime numbers pattern.md

 For how many prime numbers does the above pattern hold true?
 Write a computer program to calculate and find out using your function from Task One..

+## REMEMBER

+* Your program must include appropriate prompts for the entry of data.
+* Error messages and other output need to be set out clearly.
+* All variables, constants and other identifiers must have meaningful names.

 ## ATTRIBUTION/CREDIT

 Unknown